ur-swe-fa24/main-project-snoopy-corp/docs/design/DESIGN.md

 ### Class Diagram

 [Class Diagram](CLASSES.md) - The class diagram shows the various objects that will be present in our project.

+### Architecture Diagram

+[Architecture Diagram](ARCHITECTURE.md) - The architecture diagram shows the high-level structure of our project.